Alan Cameron of Erracht: Military career

 Cameron joined the army in the Peninsular in late 1808, as a brigadier-general commanding the 2nd Brigade of Rowland Hill's 3rd Division in Portugal, collecting stragglers from Moore's army.
 Under Wellesley from 1809, his brigade saw action at Oporto 12 May, then became the 2nd Brigade of Sherbrooke's 1st Division, fighting at Talavera 28 July, and at Busaco 27 September 1810.
 He was promoted major general on 25 July 1810 and invalided home.

 Cameron was noted for his outspoken eccentricity.
-When asked his opinion on the idea of replacing kilts with ‘trews’ in the Highland regiments he responded famously and at length against it.
-When the 95th Rifles were added to make up his brigade in late 1808 "On hearing that our four companies were to be put under his command, this gallant but eccentric old chieftain declared, 'he did not want a parcel of riflemen, as he already had a thousand Highlanders, who would face the devil.'
+When asked his opinion on the idea of replacing kilts with trews in the Highland regiments he responded famously and at length against it.
+When the 95th Rifles were added to make up his brigade in late 1808: "On hearing that our four companies were to be put under his command, this gallant but eccentric old chieftain declared, 'he did not want a parcel of riflemen, as he already had a thousand Highlanders, who would face the devil.'
 Had our corps been raised northward of the Tweed, it is more probable that our brigadier would have set a higher value on us; but we were moved to another brigade before he had an opportunity of judging of the merits or demerits of the Southerners in the field".

-Cameron became a Knight of the Bath in 1815 and lieutenant-general in 1819.
+Cameron became a Knight of the Bath in 1815 and was promoted to lieutenant-general in 1819.
+He died in London in March 1828.